misiektoja/instagram_monitor/README.md

   - new posts, reels and stories
   - changes in followings, followers and bio
   - changes in profile pictures
-  - changes in profile visibility (from private to public and vice versa)
+  - changes in profile visibility (public to private and vice versa)
 - Anonymous download of users' story images and videos; the user won't know you watched their stories 😉
 - Download of users' post images and post / reel videos
 - Email notifications for different events (new posts, reels, stories, changes in followings, followers, bio, profile pictures, visibility and errors)